Ranked PvP Guide (2018)

 Boarding Knives-Crowns alternative to the haywire melee weapons in PvP.
 The assassin is more consistent damage than the strikes and the bleed is helpful to push through that last bit of damage.

 Haywire Armada Blade-Dropped by Dreadnaught.
 Only real option for hybrid buckler PvP imo.
-It’s also what I used when ranking up (I didn’t use any ranged talents with it, haywire shot alone is pretty op)
+It’s also what I used when ranking up (I didn’t use any ranged talents with it, haywire shot alone is pretty op).
+If I had to recommend one non-champion weapon, this would be it (one thing to note is that due to its doing magical damage, our attacks will do significantly less damage against high magical resist units, like witchdoctors.
+If you see a lot of witches in queue, adjust your weapon accordingly.

 Other semi-viable, although not ideal, choices for weapons in PvP include: